CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 Just like it is important to test your codes and jobs at a small scale, you should make sure that your container is working correctly.
 To do this, we will start an "interactive Apptainer session" with the Apptainer/Singularity "shell" mode.
 The recommended command line, similar to how containers are started for jobs, is:

 ```
-THIS CODE NEEDS TESTING (LIKELY REMOVE /SRV, ETC)
-apptainer shell my-container.sif \
+apptainer shell \
             --home $PWD:/srv \
             --pwd /srv \
-           #--bind /cvmfs \
             --scratch /var/tmp \
             --scratch /tmp \
             --contain --ipc --pid \
+            my-container.sif
 ```
+{:.term}

 This will give you an interactive shell using your container, with your current working directory mounted under /srv.
 Your prompt should change to:

 ```
-Apptainer my-container.sif:~>
+Apptainer>
 ```
+{:.term}

 You can explore the container and test your code in this mode.
-Once you are down exploring, exit the container by running `exit` or with `CTRL+D`.
+Once you are done exploring, exit the container by running `exit` or with `CTRL+D`.

 # 6. Exit your HTCondor Interactive Job